Just starting out – how to get started with investing

 Like I mentioned above, while there are many ways to invest, for the majority of us an effective and efficient way to invest is buying and holding broad stock market funds that cost next to nothing to own but can be expected to deliver meaningful long-term returns assuming you stay invested through market highs and lows.

-Here are some simple ways to get started with investing:
+Here are some simple ways to get started with investing with broad market funds or firms that offer them.

 - Tangerine Funds